john850512/ssvm_python/README.md

 - ```ssvc.fit(data, label)``` or ```ssvr.fit(data, value)```

 notice that about input format:
-- data: shape must be (m, n) array-like type, which m is data size and n is feature number.
+- data: shape must be (m, n) array-like type, which m is data size and n is feature number
-- label/value: shape must be (1, m) or (m, 1) array-like type, which m is data size.
+- label/value: shape must be (1, m) or (m, 1) array-like type, which m is data size
 #### 5.predict
 use ```.predict(data)``` to predict

 ## Demo
-you can see demo code in `SSVC_Demo.ipynb` & `SSVR_Demo.ipynb`.
+you can see demo code in `SSVC_Demo.ipynb` & `SSVR_Demo.ipynb`

 ## References
 ### paper